bhklab/bioc2022workshop/README.md

 visualization of pharmacogenomic experiments.
-Particular focus will be placed on newly developed support for storing, analyzing and visualizing drug combination sensitivity experiments and correlating results therefrom for with multi-omic molecular profiles to discover biomarkers of drug senstivity or resistance.
+Particular focus will be placed on newly developed support for storing, analyzing and visualizing drug combination sensitivity experiments and correlating results therefrom for with multi-omic molecular profiles to discover biomarkers of drug sensitivity or resistance.

 ### Pre-requisites